 Zaplox is listed on Nasdaq Stockholm First North.
 Sedermera Fondkommission is the Certified Adviser.

 For more information about Zaplox: http://www.zaplox.com

 Zaplox is a market innovator of the contact-free mobile guest journey and mobile key services for the global hospitality market.
-The company operates in Europe and North America and offers a turnkey platform for managing the guest"s hotel stay, improving the check-in and check-out process, and distributing mobile keys for the hotel rooms directly to guests" mobile phones.
-Zaplox solutions allow hotels to add Zaplox functionality to their existing hotel app, or to launch their own mobile app in a cost-effective way.
-Zaplox was founded in 2010 in Lund, Sweden, and the Zaplox stock is listed on the NASDAQ First North Growth Market.
+The company operates in Europe and North America and offers a turnkey platform for managing the guest's hotel stay, improving the check-in and check-out process, and distributing mobile keys directly to guests' mobile phones.
+Zaplox solutions save time and costs while providing hotels with a direct channel to communicate with the guests and generate additional revenue.
+The solutions have been in commercial use since 2011, and the company is listed on the NASDAQ First North Growth Market.